Learning Farsi Online

 Another popular Persian dish is Ghormeh sabzi, a stew made with herbs, meat, and beans, a staple in Iranian cuisine.
 Iranians also make a variety of soups, such as Ash-e reshteh, a thick and hearty soup made with beans, noodles, and herbs.

-The Dance of Seasonal Ingredients
+The Taste of Seasonal Ingredients

 Iran’s diverse climate and geography have resulted in a wide variety of seasonal ingredients that are used in Persian cuisine.
 In the spring, Iranians use fresh herbs and vegetables, such as parsley, cilantro, and green onions, to make sabzi polo, a fragrant rice dish.